crosswise-finance/crosswise-code-review-1.1/Code_Review_Router.md

 ### 1.3 pausePriceGuard(pair) map
 - Logic: The creator of a pair can pause or resume the price guard on the pair.
 - Comment: This could, alternatively, be implemented by the price tolerance.
-Because of this redundancy, the verifyPrice(.) function has un unpleasant revert:
+Because of this redundancy, the verifyPrice(.) function may throw an unpleasant revert:
   ```math
     if (!priceGuardPaused[address(pair)]) {
         require(